alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 and I'd like to think it helps get my foot in the door.

-My reputation would have probably been equal if I had gone to a PhD program, because I would have written for this blog either way and evidently it's the main reason people know who I am.
+My reputation would have probably been equal if I had gone to a PhD program, because I would have written for this blog either way, and evidently it's the main reason people know who I am.
 My takeaway is that more people should start blogs!
 I don't know why they don't.
 Maybe they're
 too busy writing papers or something 😛.
 Jokes on them, I get to use emojis and they don't.
+If I didn't have this blog, my reputation would probably be a bit better in a PhD program.

 Research Ability